 Grasshoppers, the ground-dwelling insects are the real threats to your crops.
 They belong to suborder Caelifera which are the plant eaters and considered as serious pests of cereals, vegetables, and pasture, especially when they swarm in their millions as locusts and destroy crops over wide areas.

 Grasshoppers have a brilliant skill of protection i.e. through Camouflage they protect themselves from predators.
 This leads to significant increase in population which also depends upon the weather.
 When the populations are large many locusts and swarming grasshoppers emigrate from their habitat.

-Thus the emigration can cause severe destruction to your crops and following are some recent evidences experienced.
+Thus the emigration can cause severe destruction to your crops and following are some recent evidence experienced.

 Central Australian quandong harvest significantly down due to grasshopper influx

 Posted Monday 18 September, 2017 | Rural News

 A Central Australian quandong grower says yields are significantly down this year, thanks to the high amount of grasshoppers in the area over summer.

 Gunnar Nielsen, who grows the fruit on his block in Alice Springs, said the influx of the insects in the area in January destroyed many of the trees, some of which did not recover.